 Because, why would you not want to wrap your turkey in bacon?
 It keeps the breast from browning too quickly and adds a delicious, crisp bacon bonus to your plate.

-Deep-frying turkey may seem daunting, but this recipe will make the process easy and very doable.
-All you need is your bird, a couple of quarts of hot sauce, and a lot of oil.
+Deep-frying turkey may seem daunting, but the process is easy and very doable.
+All you need is your bird, a couple of quarts of hot sauce and a lot of oil.

-This pan-seared turkey is topped with a gremolata made with parsley, sage, garlic, lemon, and crushed red pepper flakes.
+Try a pan-seared turkey topped with a gremolata made with parsley, sage, garlic, lemon and crushed red pepper flakes.

-This turkey is glazed with a sweet syrup, made from tangerine juice, ginger, and sage.
-It is festive, zingy, earthy, and delicious.
+A turkey can also be glazed with a sweet syrup made from tangerine juice, ginger and sage.

 Roasted turkey tenderloins cook in a third of the time of a big Thanksgiving turkey but still have all those comforting turkey flavors.

 .To smoke a turkey, put the bird on a rack in a large, deep aluminum pan, and place the pan in the smoker.
 Smoke it for five hours